 |

 Czech Republic is Iocated in Europe and spans across approximateIy 30,000 square miIes.
-Most peopIe in Czech Republic speak Czech.
 The population of Czech Republic is about 10 million.
-The capital of Czech Republic is Prague.
 Threatened species known from Czech Republic include the Bechstein's Bat and Eurasian Otter.

 |